plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 | `/rule/*/*` | `/rule/<anything>/<anything>` - for example, `/rule/4/new/` or `/rule/10/edit`, but not `/rule` nor `/rule/10/new/save` |
 | `/wp/**` | `/wp<anything, even slashes>` - for example, `/wp/assets/subdirectory/another/image.png` or `/wp/admin`, and everything in between, but not `/page/wp`

-## How to track visitors who use Internet Explorer
+## How to exclude admins and other roles from being tracked

-The default Plausible script won't work on Internet Explorer because it uses the document.currentScript API to read configuration options.
-But you can enabled the "IE compatibility" mode in your Plausible WordPress plugin settings to count visitors who use the Internet Explorer browser.

-## I've installed Plausible but stats don't track

-You may discover a conflict between the Plausible script and other plugins you are using on your site.
-Especially performance optimization plugins may cause conflicts.

-Plausible script is optimized for performance by default and there's no reason to use any other tricks and techniques on it.

-We've built our plugin so it avoids most potential conflicts with performance optimization plugins so we recommend you to use our plugin rather than manually insert our script in order to avoid these issues.

-### Troubleshoot conflicts with WP Rocket

-You can try to troubleshoot your installation by experimenting with these tips:

-* Use our official WordPress plugin to install Plausible on your site instead of manually adding our snippet into the header section of your site

-* Disable the "Combine JavaScript Files" settings in WP Rocket

-### Troubleshoot conflicts with SiteGround Optimizer

-SiteGround Optimizer is another popular performance optimization plugin.
-If you have issues with your Plausible installation when using the SiteGround Optimizer, you can try one of the following steps:

-* Use our official WordPress plugin instead of manually installing our snippet into your site

-* Turn off the "combine JavaScript" setting in SiteGround Optimizer
+By default, our WordPress plugin excludes your own "administrator" visits from being counted in the stats.
+You can optionally choose to exclude visits from being counted for other user roles too including authors, editors and contributors.
+Go to the "Track analytics for user roles" section of our WordPress plugin to do so.

+If you'd like to count your visits, you can do so as well.
+Simply tick off the user role that you prefer to track and click on the "Save Changes" button.

 ## Contribute to the development of our WordPress plugin

 You can contribute to our WordPress plugin too.
 Add your feature requests, upvote existing request or even contribute with your code.
 Here's [our main GitHub repo](https://github.com/plausible/analytics) and [our WordPress plugin repo](https://github.com/plausible/wordpress).

 Enjoying Plausible Analytics and our WordPress plugin?
-Please consider leaving a comment in [the official WordPress plugin directory](https://wordpress.org/plugins/plausible-analytics/).
+Most of our subscribers come from word of mouth, so if you love Plausible, we'd appreciate if you'd consider leaving a comment in [the official WordPress plugin directory](https://wordpress.org/plugins/plausible-analytics/).
+Thank you!